complexphoton/MESTI.m/mumps/README.md

 # MUMPS Installation

-The SCSA method in MESTI requires the MUMPS package.
+The APF method in MESTI requires the MUMPS package.
 Here are steps to install it.

 ## Download MUMPS
 Please go to the [MUMPS website](http://mumps.enseeiht.fr/index.php?page=dwnld) and fill out the form to request the MUMPS source code.